JENNIFERL4209/mysql-independent-study/entries/entry-3.md

 # Week 3 - MySQL and Swift Collaboration Part 1

 ### Inspiration
 After a class discussion on my classmates' takeaways, I reflected upon my study plan and decided to _change_ my __tentative schedule__!
-One of the most important takeaways that stayed with me is by learning the little piceces that will help me build my project and start from there.
+One of the most important takeaways that stayed with me is by learning the little pieces that will help me build my project and start from there.
 Then, when you realize you need to learn something else, this is when you go back to your tutorial and start __LEARNING__ again.

 ### Learning
 __Filtering data__: creating specific search conditions in a table to retrieve a specific result set